jeanniesarah/humane-technology/Module-3-Minimizing-Harmful-Consequences.md

 _What economic forces affect products, and how can product teams help address and reduce harmful externalities?_

+TLDR: systemic fragility will persist as long as it is culturally and legally justifiable.

 #### Introduction

 A humane technologist is in a continual process of identifying and accounting for the externalities (unaccounted side effects) of their products.